whispir/api/source/includes/_messages.md

 **Facebook** - simplify the process of publishing to multiple facebook accounts instantaneously<br/>
 **RSS** - easily generate RSS feeds for consumption by other services

-The **messages** endpoint allows a user to perform the following tasks:
+All communications are driven from the `/messages` endpoint within the API.
+This endpoint allows a user to perform the following tasks:

 1. Create and Send a new message
 2. Retrieve a list of previously sent messages